lmassaron/gemma_from_scratch/README.md

 During inference, the model generates text autoregressively.
 It takes a starting sequence of tokens, predicts the next token, appends it to the sequence, and repeats the process until a specified number of new tokens have been generated.

-## Recommended Project Structure
+## Project Structure

-For better organization and modularity, it is highly recommended to arrange the project files as follows.
+For better organization and modularity, the project files have been arranged as follows.
 This separates the user-facing scripts from the core, importable Python package.

 ```
 gemma_from_scratch/